Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Summary

-We reviewed Bayesian cluster analysis methods based on mixture models and presented the explicit priors imposed on the number of components and the weight distributions for different modelling approaches.
-Given these explicit prior specifications, the priors on the number of data clusters and the partitions are only implicitly induced.
-However, these priors are of crucial interest in Bayesian cluster analysis and their choice will in general be of more relevance in order to select priors to pursue a specific modelling aim or to assess the influence of the priors on the clustering result obtained.
-We derive computationally feasible formulas to explicitly calculate these implicit priors based on the other prior specifications and a given sample size.
-We suggest to compare the induced prior on the partitions based on a suitable functional which depends on the labelled data cluster sizes in a symmetric, additive way, such as the relative entropy or the number of singletons.
-The derivation of the formulas is accompanied by a reference implementation in package \textbf{fipp} within the \textsf{R} environment for statistical computing and graphics \citep{R-Core-Team:2020}.
+\commentF{In this work, we} reviewed Bayesian cluster analysis methods based on mixture models \commentF{and explicit} priors imposed on the number of components and the weight distributions for different modelling approaches.
+Fixing these explicit prior specifications induces a specific, \commentF{implicit} prior on the partitions.
+A thorough understanding of this particular prior is of crucial interest in Bayesian cluster analysis.
+This is because its \commentBG{characteristics} will in general be of relevance when pursuing a specific modelling aim or assessing the impact of specific prior combinations on the clustering result.
+For this reason, we derived computationally feasible formulas to explicitly characterise the prior on the partitions.
+Specifically, to serve this objective, the prior distribution on data clusters and the first two moments of symmetric additive functionals computed over the partitions both conditional and unconditional on the number of data clusters are derived.
+Furthermore, the derivation of the formulas is accompanied by a reference implementation in the \textsf{R} package \textbf{fipp}.

-We use these results to investigate the implied priors using three modelling approaches proposed in Bayesian cluster analysis consisting of the DPM, the static MFM and the dynamic MFM.
-We used the default priors suggested in the literature for these modelling approaches but also investigated the impact of the Dirichlet parameter $\alpha$ or $\gamma$ on these priors.
-Results indicate that in particular for Bayesian cluster analysis where a parsimonious solution is of interest, clear advantages for the dynamic MFM with the default priors are shown compared to the other modelling approaches.